riasvdv/statamic-button-box/README.md

 ## Using Button Box

-You can access both the label and color in your template.

 ```twig
 {{ choice }} # will contain either "left", "center" or "right" from the example above
 ```